neurologic/Neurophysiology-Lab/modules/crayfish-synaptic-connectivity/crayfish-synaptic-connectivity_landing.md

 # Week 10-11.
 Synaptic Connectivity

+This lab requires simultaneous measurement of voltage activity in Motor Nerve 3 and a Superficial Flexor Muscle Cell of the crayfish.

 Arthropod muscle innervation is different from vertebrate muscle innervation in several interesting ways:
 - Arthropod muscles are innervated by relatively few excitatory motor neurons (sometimes only one).
 - Arthropod motor neurons innervate each muscle fiber at multiple points (multiterminal innervation).